1971 NSWRFL season: Season summary

 The season saw the number of tackles in a set increased from four to six.
 In addition, the number of points awarded for a field goal was reduced from two to one.

 Each side met all others twice in twenty-two regular season rounds, resulting in the top four teams consisting of Manly-Warringah, South Sydney, St. George and Parramatta who fought out three finals for the right to play in the Grand Final.

 The 1971 Rothmans Medal was won by South Sydney's five-eighth Denis Pittard while Rugby League Week awarded their player of the year award to South Sydney's halfback Bob Grant.

 This season marked the end of a 23-year run where all but two of the premierships were won by St. George or South Sydney.

 The 1971 season saw a ban imposed by the NSWRL on TV coverage of games in the Sydney premiership.
 It was believed that TV coverage was a contributing factor to falling attendances at games.
 As a result, only the Grand Final was televised, and even then as a one-hour late night highlights package rather than live coverage.
 The ban was lifted for the 1972 season onwards, as in practice it was shown to have negligible effect on match attendances.

+In the sixteenth round, a “double-header” — Balmain played St. George at 1 P.M. and Parramatta played South Sydney at 2:30 P.M. — was held for the first time at the Sydney Cricket Ground, although it did not meet expectation.
+The “double header” was decided upon after it was feared that protests against the apartheid South Africa rugby union tourists, who were scheduled to play in Sydney that Saturday, would affect attendances at League games.